 To the scientist who worries about sustainability and perhaps more urgently about the availability of enough energy, particularly oil, to run our society, this leisurely attitude seems quite dangerous.
 Partly, this is because the cheap fossil fuel energy we now enjoy will be needed to build the next energy economy.
 If we as a global society wait until the last minute to begin building that new energy economy, we may not have enough fossil fuels to do it.
 Those fuels may decline faster than we can replace the energy we currently get from them.
 This is often referred to as the rate-of-conversion problem.

-Let us see how these different timetables might effect world society.
+Let us see how these different timetables might affect world society.

 For the economist failure to grow would condemn billions to poverty, disease and ignorance.
 (Never mind that billions are condemned to that under the current system; but this is only because, as the economist will tell us, we haven't gone far enough with the spread of global capitalism.)
 If enough of the poor become middle class, their societies will undergo what is called the demographic transition.
 Birth rates will fall and so will death rates, and the population will level out or at least grow much more slowly.
 (Never mind that the true impact on the biosphere comes from per capita consumption and pollution times population, not population alone.
 Greatly increasing per capita consumption while slowing or ending population growth will not necessarily solve any environmental problems.)